Table of contents

 As per the inverted pyramid, you should always put important information at the top, but that doesn’t mean you put everything into the introduction itself.
-Therefore, it is vital to form a proper structure for your article so that a reader can get the main idea of the article with even a cursory glance.
+Therefore, it is vital to form a proper structure for your article so that a reader can get the article’s main idea with even a cursory glance.
 The best way to accomplish this is by providing proper headers at strategic points.

-Here’s an illustration of how to place headings and sub-headings to break a page and make it simpler to peruse.
+Here’s an illustration of how to place headings and subheadings to break a page and make it simpler to peruse.
 These sub-headers can make your content rank higher as well.